DimiTech/dimitech.github.io/_posts/2022-08-25-how-to-become-an-expert-part-2.md

 Learn at least 90% of your programming language features, tools, the runtime (how it executes), the ecosystem and the philosophy.
 Read **lots of books** in order to find those which are the most valuable.
-If your language has **source code** avialable - study it, get to know it really well.
+If your language has **source code** available - study it, get to know it really well.
 If it doesn't - **then why are you using it !?**

 Keep up to date with latest updates, news, books, conferences, podcasts, blogs,